EMSoudy/Patient-Experience-and-Workforce-Project/README.md

 Analyzing how patient care team working conditions impact their patients’ experience of care during an inpatient stay

-Includes:
+Included:

 - PowerPoint Presentation
 - SQL Query
 - Visualizations (Tableau workbook)

+Process:

 - Data manipulated and cleansed using Excel and Tableau (Filtering dates and creating a threshold for scores)

 - Contains 4 data frames that were joined together using subqueries in Microsoft SQL Management Server